TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 The following example demonstrates the use of a pool::

-   from multiprocessing import Pool import time
+   kutoka multiprocessing agiza Pool agiza time

    def f(x):
        return x*x